 Easy ways to practice Mindfulness whilst working

-Our day jobs are getting more and more stressful.
+No one can deny that our day jobs are getting more and more stressful.
 We have ever growing numbers of emails in our inboxes.
 Our bosses want reports done so quickly you need to master time travel to get meet the deadlines.
+And somehow we all seem to have gained a second mobile phone which is constantly ringing.
 I don’t know about you but I find it too much to handle sometimes.
 In this article I am going to outline some techniques I use to help me manage my stress levels and be as productive as I can be at work.

 1. Be present in the moment

-The hardest but most obvious one.
-Try to keep your head in the moment you are in.
-When we have to do lists as long as our arms, our brains struggle to concentrate on what is happening at any one time.
+The hardest but most obvious one for anyone who’s practicing mindfulness in other parts of their lives.
+Trying to keep your head in the moment you are in can be really tricky when we have to do lists as long as our arms.
+Our brains struggle to concentrate on what is happening at any one time.

 2. Do one thing at a time!

-How often are you writing a really important report and you see an email pop up which you ‘just quickly’ reply to? next thing you know, three hours have passed and you haven’t been back to the report.
-If you have something you need to get done, shut your emails down and come back to it later.
-Tell people in the office you need to get this done so they don’t interrupt you.
-Turn your phone on silent and just do this one thing.
+How often are you writing a really important report and you see an email pop up which you ‘just quickly’ reply to?
+Next thing you know, three hours have passed and you haven’t been back to the report since.

 3. Slow down